 Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land will be permitted in the County and it will be important to monitor the land take.
 In addition, the SRA will be developing regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
-The number and type of rural diversification will be monitored for trends and impacts. % changes in the number of VAT registered enterprises To increase the overall number of VAT registered enterprises GREEN Number of VAT registered enterprises/ number of active enterprises has slightly increased from 3155 (2006) to 3,305 (2018).
+The number and type of rural diversification will be monitored for trends and impacts. % changes in the number of VAT registered enterprises To increase the overall number of VAT registered enterprises Green Number of VAT registered enterprises/ number of active enterprises has slightly increased from 3155 (2006) to 3,590 (2019).
 [Latest figures from ONS]

 Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land will be permitted in the County and it will be important to monitor the land take.
 In addition, the SRA will be developing regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
 The number and type of rural diversification will be monitored for trends and impacts.
-Reduction in unemployment rate AMBER Denbighshire Unemployment Claimant count - 2,125 (August 2011) fell to 1,835 (June 2019) but have risen sharply to 3,635 (June 2020) and back down to 2,415 (Feb 2022) [Figures from Stats Wales].
+Employment / unemployment rates Reduction in unemployment rate Amber Denbighshire Unemployment Claimant count - 2,125 (August 2011) fell to 1,835 (June 2019) but has risen to 1,980 (June 2023) [Source: Stats Wales].

 Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land will be permitted in the County and it will be important to monitor the land take.
 In addition, the SRA will be developing regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
 The number and type of rural diversification will be monitored for trends and impacts.
-To decrease the proportion of people claiming unemployment benefit AMBER Denbighshire Unemployment Claimant count - 2,125 (August 2011) fell to 1,835 (June 2019) but have risen sharply to 3,635 (June 2020) and back down to 2,415 (Feb 2022) [Figures from Stats Wales].
+Unemployment claimant count with proportion of residents of working age population To decrease the proportion of people claiming unemployment benefit Amber Denbighshire Unemployment Claimant count - 2,125 (August 2011) fell to 1,835 (June 2019) but have risen to 1,980 (June 2023) [Source: Stats Wales].

 Effect to be monitored Indicator Target/ Data Source Performance Commentary New employment land will be permitted in the County and it will be important to monitor the land take.
 In addition, the SRA will be developing regeneration schemes which will have an impact on the levels of deprivation in the north of the County.
 The number and type of rural diversification will be monitored for trends and impacts.
-Take up of allocated employment land To increase the take up of employment land AMBER There is no clear trend indicating a steady increase in employment land take-up.
+Take up of allocated employment land To increase the take up of employment land Amber There is no clear trend indicating a steady increase in employment land take-up.

-SA Objective 8: Maintain and enhance the vitality and viability of town and rural centres
+SA Objective 8: Maintain and enhance the vitality and viability of town and rural centres.